 As the sole UX designer on this project, I drove the design of the tool from a proof-of-concept to an MVP, helping secure a $200,000 partnership grant with Library and Archives Canada.

-LINCS is a grant-funded interdisciplinary project creating linked data tools that enable researchers to create and share cultural data.
+LINCS is a grant-funded interdisciplinary project creating linked data tools that enable humanities researchers to create and share cultural data.

 Collaborated across a cross-functional team, shaping feature development through user-centred practices.